Andereoo/TkinterWeb/docs/source/usage.rst

     To load any generic url, call ``yourhtmlframe.load_url(yourwebsiteorfile)``.
 Keep in mind that the url must be properly formatted and include the url scheme.

-The :class:`HtmlFrame` widget behaves like any other Tkinter widget and supports bindings.
+The :class:`~tkinterweb.HtmlFrame` widget behaves like any other Tkinter widget and supports bindings.
 It also supports link clicks, form submittions, website title changes, and much, much more!
 Refer below for more tips and tricks!

 Tips and Tricks
 ---------------